mne-tools/mne-lsl/paper/paper.md

 acquisition of real-time LSL streams but also integrates seamlessly with MNE-Python, a leading toolset for electrophysiological data analysis.
-Unlike its predecessor, MNE-realtime [@mne-realtime], which had limitations in LSL support and user interface design, MNE-LSL offers an intuitive, MNE-Python-like API, allowing for real-time processing of continuous and epoch-based data streams.
+Unlike its predecessor, MNE-realtime [@mne-realtime], which had limitations in LSL support and user interface design, MNE-LSL offers an intuitive MNE-Python-like API allowing for real-time processing of continuous and epoch-based data streams in a familiar environment.

-MNE-LSL further enhances the real-time data processing workflow by re-implementing the low-level pylsl library with more efficient NumPy [@harris2020array] operations and ensuring compatibility across platforms through automatic handling of the liblsl library.
+MNE-LSL further enhances the real-time data acquisition workflow by re-implementing the low-level pylsl [@pylsl] library with more efficient NumPy [@harris2020array] operations and ensuring compatibility across platforms through automatic handling of the liblsl library.
 These improvements provide researchers with a powerful, user-friendly tool for real-time data analysis within the Python ecosystem, meeting the growing needs of the neurophysiological research community.